isaas7/1/README.md

 ## Acknowledgments

 Special thanks to the Boost community for providing a powerful and flexible set of libraries that make C++ development more accessible and efficient.
-Also, thanks to the Ollama team/community for their excellent machine learning models that power the LLM integration in this project.